-3. actinide oxides
+3. Actinide oxides

 Study of the surfaces of the oxides of actinides.
 Their unique orbital symmetry and non-negligible relativistic effect on their electronic configuration is poised to lead to specific structure-sensitivity relationships in redox chemical reactions not encountered in transition metal oxides.
 These when coupled with plasmonic resonance of metal clusters and particles provide a prototype to study electron transfer reactions between the U5f and Au5d bands, triggered by photonic and thermal energies.

-(a) Energy levels of the optical and electronic band gaps of UO2 superimposed on them the expected Au5d/6s orbital levels of an Au cluster. (b) Simulated Electric Field, EF (XY plane), at the interface of TiO2 on top of 4 nm Au thin film, the scale bar shows the EF intensity (from Khan et al. Catalysis Letters 147 (4) 811 (2017)
+(a) Energy levels of the optical and electronic band gaps of UO2 superimposed on them the expected Au5d/6s orbital levels of a Au cluster. (b) Simulated Electric Field, EF (XY plane), at the interface of TiO2 on top of 4 nm Au thin film, the scale bar shows the EF intensity (from Khan et al. Catalysis Letters 147 (4) 811 (2017)